-Parrots tap their beaks to communicate with their owners.
-If they need food, water, or a break from their cage, they may tap their beaks against a hard object to get your attention.
-Beak tapping can be a sign of stress or boredom.
+Parrots tap their beaks to communicate with you.
+If they need food, water, or out-of-cage time, they may tap their beaks against a hard object for attention.
+Beak tapping can signify stress or boredom.
 Also, some parrots enjoy the sound produced and may be fascinated by the reverberations.

-Beak tapping is sometimes confused with beak rubbing.
-However, the two are used by parrots conjunctively for similar things.
+Beak tapping can be confused with beak rubbing, as they’re used for similar things.
 Consequently, you’ll often see your parrot tapping and rubbing its beak at the same time.

 Why Do Birds Tap Their Beaks On Things

-Beak tapping isn’t common in birds, but parrots are known to do it for several reasons.
-Most explanations are behavioral but can signify that the parrot needs something, like sustenance or mental stimulation.
+Beak tapping isn’t common in birds, but parrots do it for several reasons.
+Most explanations are behavioral but can signify that a parrot needs something, like sustenance or mental stimulation.

 The most likely reasons for beak tapping in parrots include:

-If a parrot needs food, fresh water, or exercise, tapping its beak against its cage or another hard surface is a very effective way to get your attention.
+If a parrot needs food, fresh water, or exercise, tapping its beak against its cage or another hard surface is an effective way to get your attention.

 If you react to the sound, your parrot will learn that this behavior generates a response and, subsequently, the things it wants.
 It’ll continue to tap its beak once it realizes.

 Parrots are complex, clever creatures.
-If your parrot attempts to alert you, you must find out what it wants.
+If your parrot attempts to alert you, find out what it wants.

 Boredom or Stress